RanjanH/Custom-LogIn-and-SignUp/README.md

  This can be used as an Overlay for your website and if you want it to be placed on another page then you can remove the close button.

-Below is the line of code for the close button:
+Below is the line of code for the close button:<br>
  ```<i id="close" class="fa-solid fa-xmark"></i>```

 The CSS of this button is under the id ```close```.
 Remove that too if you are removing the button.